mparker2/mparker_phd_thesis/introduction/text.md

 \label{ssec:plant_stress}

 Analysis by Mullen et al. identified that the greatest enrichment of two tetrads in the Arabidopsis genome was inside genic regions, and that these PG4s might form in mRNA [@Mullen2010].
 Furthermore, they demonstrated that many two tetrad PG4s are only strongly stable in high potassium concentrations, and postulated that these might act as molecular switches sensing environmental salt concentrations [@Mullen2012].
 Since cellular potassium concentrations are increased from around 100mM to as much as 600mM during osmotic stresses (e.g. drought stress) [@Walker1996; @Hummel2010], they suggested that drought stress responsive genes could contain these molecular switches.
-Yadav et al. found that 16% of the Arabidopsis genome is drought responsive, and of these, 45% contain PG4s [@Yadav2017] Analysis of the *Z. mays* genome by Andorf et al. has shown that PG4s are indeed enriched in a number of gene ontology classes involved in stress response, including hypoxia response and nutrient deprivation responsive genes [@Andorf2014].
+Yadav et al. found that 16% of the Arabidopsis genome is drought responsive, and of these, 45% contain PG4s [@Yadav2017].
+Analysis of the *Z. mays* genome by Andorf et al. has also shown that PG4s are enriched in a number of gene ontology classes involved in stress response, including hypoxia and nutrient deprivation responsive genes [@Andorf2014].

 \newpage